GeneralEmbeddedCLibraries/fsm/README.md

 # **FSM - Finite State Machine**
+Finite State Machine (FSM) module is implemented in C language for usage in embedded system in order to provide backbone of FSM hidden behind intuitive API design.

-This module contains FSM C code implementation for general purpose usage.
-Each FSM are created as individual, separated instances so different instances of FSM can be configured differently in order to addopt application needs.
+FSM module is implemented in object oriented fashion as it provide to have multiple FSM objects as fully separated, individual instances.
+Each instance of FSM can be configured differently in order to fulfill application needs.

-For now this module is not multientry.

 ## **Dependencies**

-No dependencies.
+FMS module does not have any dependencies.

+## **Limitations**

+### **1. Multientry**
+Module is not written to be used on multi core/task/intrrupts systems.

 ## **General Embedded C Libraries Ecosystem**
 In order to be part of *General Embedded C Libraries Ecosystem* this module must be placed in following path: